drewbitt/vs-screen/README.md

 # vs-screen
 Takes screenshots of files using vapoursynth.
-Can extract/burn in subtitles to the screenshots if desired
+Can extract and then burn in subtitles to the screenshots if desired.
+Does proper font extraction and usage.

 To do:
-- zip screenshots option
-- delete subs and fonts if desired
 - m2ts doesn't work on some clients?
-- don't burn in subtitles and work with alpha / rgb values and masks
-- test with other sub types, like utf and implement vobsubs
+- option for putting text on frames of frame number
+- option to extract all subtitles

 Requirements: Python 3 and vapoursynth, including things like ffms2